DOJ prepares to send election monitors to California, New Jersey following requests from state GOPs

 Election observers are nothing new

-The DOJ has a long history of sending observers to jurisdictions across the country that have histories of voting rights violations to ensure compliance with federal civil rights laws.
+Local election offices and polling places around the country already have observers from both political parties to ensure rules are followed.
+The DOJ also has a long history of sending observers to jurisdictions that have histories of voting rights violations to ensure compliance with federal civil rights laws.

-Last year, when the Biden administration was still in power, some Republican-led states said they would not allow federal monitors to access voting locations on Election Day.

 Trump has for years railed against mail voting as part of his repeated false claims that former President Joe Biden’s victory in 2020 was rigged.
 He alleges it is riddled with fraud, even though numerous studies have found no evidence of widespread fraud in U.S. elections.